 When a business agrees to sponsor an organization, they want to build their brand image.
 Create a sense of goodwill with their current and potential customers.
 Appeal to people who value social responsibility and want to buy from businesses that are making a positive impact on society.

 Cause-related marketing is a fast-growing form of marketing in the business world, and during 2020 with so many consumers facing economic challenges and others wanting to help them, it’s especially effective.
 According to the 2018 Cone/Porter Novelli Purpose Study, 66% of Americans say they would readily switch from their current product to a new product from a company that has a purpose beyond making money.
 So, think of sponsorships this way: It’s less that you’re asking for money and more that you’re offering a valuable opportunity for a business to partner with you to grow their reputation and demonstrate their purpose beyond profit.

 Of course, though, you will want to be sure to thank your sponsors—pre-event, during the event and post-event.
 That serves a two-fold purpose for them: Obviously it communicates appreciation on your part, but it also keeps them front and center in your audience’s minds.
 Be liberal with your gratitude, and express it throughout your whole event process.

 Download your free ebook about virtual nonprofit events.

-If you’re in the middle of 2021 planning right now and thinking through all your events and sponsorships and the like, we have a tool that might help you, especially as it appears that digital events will be sticking around long past the pandemic.
+If you’re in the middle of planning for next year right now and thinking through all your events and sponsorships and the like, we have a tool that might help you, especially as it appears that digital events will be sticking around long past the pandemic.
 Our free new ebook called, “Nonprofit Events: Raise More, Stress Less with Digital Tools That Work,” is now available and full of tips and ideas about how to make your digital events as successful and impactful as possible.